-As of March 31, 2002, we had 10,822,902 shares of our common stock issued and outstanding, of which approximately 8,000,000 shares were considered restricted securities under the Securities Act of 1933.
-We are registering all of such shares hereunder.
-In addition, we intend to register 2,000,000 shares of our common stock underlying options granted or to be granted under our stock option plan.
+As of December 31, 2002, we had 11,880,045 shares of our common stock issued and outstanding, of which approximately 8,000,000 shares are registered pursuant to a registration statement on Form S-3, which was deemed effective on June 28, 2002, and the remainder of which are in the public float.
+In addition, we are registering 3,000,000 shares of our common stock underlying options granted or to be granted under our stock option plan.
 Consequently, sales of substantial amounts of our common stock in the public market, whether by purchasers in this offering or stockholders holding shares of our registered common stock, or the perception that such sales could occur, may adversely affect the market price of our common stock.